rdfostrich/article-jws2018-ostrich/content/storage.md

 Triple components are encoded in a dictionary for improved compression ([HDT](cite:cites hdt)) and we provide multiple indexes for different triple component orders ([RDF-3X](cite:cites rdf3x), [Hexastore](cite:cites hexastore)).
 [](#storage-overview) shows and overview of these main components, which will be explained in more detail in the following sections.
-We end of this section with a description of ingestion algorithms for this storage approach.
+We end of this section with a description of two ingestion algorithms for this storage approach;
+one batch algorithm, which requires loading the versions in-memory, and one streaming algorithm, which inserts the versions in small-chunks.

 <figure id="storage-overview">
 <img src="img/storage-overview.svg" alt="[storage overview]">